 #8 How to trim thick borders in Vista

-All windows Vista themes have made the window borders thick and if you are not using aero ( which gives transparency effects and other ) it can be very irritating.
-You can trim down the borders with these simple steps
+All windows Vista themes have made the window borders thick, and if you are not using aero ( which gives transparency effects and others), it cannot be very reassuring.
+You can trim down the borders with these simple steps.

-- Open the Classic Appearance settings dialog by right clicking on desktop and choose Personalize
+- Open the Classic Appearance settings dialog by right-clicking on the desktop and choose Personalize.

 - Now Click on “Windows Color and Appearance“

-- Click the advance button and select Border Padding in drop down
+- Click the advance button and select Border Padding in the dropdown

 - Set the size to 1 or 0 ( Check the image )